evilpaper/split-bill/README.md

 Also make sure you check out Jony vino™'s original design [here](https://dribbble.com/shots/4413821-Split-bill-Interaction).

 ## Built with
-Technology as close to the metal as possible i.e HTML, CSS and JavaScript.
+Technology close to the metal i.e HTML, CSS and JavaScript.
 The metal = the browser in this case :).

 ## Contributions
 Contributions are welcome.
 Issues are for bugs only.